The Secret of Discreet Control in Closing a Sale

 - offering a variety of products to choose from

 - offering a choice of mode of payment.

-All forms of clandestine camouflaged control makes the client believe it is he/she in charge of the negotiation and the decision and be satisfied.
+All forms of clandestine camouflaged control make the client believe it is he/she in charge of the negotiation and the decision and is satisfied.